slavatrofimov/Cortana-Intelligence-Workshop/README.md

+#Cortana Intelligence Workshop

+This project is used to develop a website with instructions for a Cortana Intelligence Workshop.
+The actual website is hosted on GitHub at https://slavatrofimov.github.io/Cortana-Intelligence-Workshop/.

-# Quick Start Guide Template
+## Quick Start Guide Template

-This is a template for building quick start guides.
+This website is an adaptation of a quick-start template (https://github.com/tjvantoll/quick-start-template).

 ## Setup